otamm/rails_demo_cms/locomotive/README.md

 The second filter is the image's.
 It points to './public/images/logo.jpg' and is inside a div with a "#logo" id, being affected by whatever is specified in 'main.css' about the #logo.

-After that theres the "{% block 'main' %}" which renders the specific page's content, more or less equivalent to the default '<%= yield %>' ERB statement present in the body of a regular layout in a Rails app.
+After that there's the "{% block 'main' %}" which renders the specific page's content, more or less equivalent to the default '<%= yield %>' ERB statement present in the body of a regular layout in a Rails app.
 Note also that in Liquid the specific content is rendered by a block itself (not by a yielded external block) and instead of the regular "end" to close a block in Ruby, this block is closed by a "{% endblock %}" statement.
 In Liquid, "a block tag is supposed to contain code to be overwritten by a child template".

 The {% editable_text %} tag indicates a text passage that can be edited from the app's back office; so, for example, instead of asking a developer to edit the fixed text inside the page's template, a non-technical website editor can edit this passage him/herself.